galcohavy10/galcohavy10/README.md

 # Welcome to My Profile! 🌟

 ## About Me
-- 👨‍💻 Coding is the consummation of my ideas, and sometimes my ideas are dumb.
-Sometimes incredible.
+- 👨‍💻 Coding is the realization of my shower thoughts and love of breaking complex concepts down to small pieces.
+Your ideas should not work almost _all _the time__
 - 🎨 I value **beauty** and **usefulness** in my work.

 ## Notable Work & Projects